Harper's Weekly: Inception

 Along with his brothers James, John, and Wesley, Fletcher Harper began the publishing company Harper & Brothers in 1825.
 Following the successful example of The Illustrated London News, Harper started publishing Harper's Magazine in 1850.
 The monthly publication featured established authors such as Charles Dickens and William Makepeace Thackeray, and within several years, demand for the magazine was great enough to sustain a weekly edition.

 In 1857, his company began publishing Harper's Weekly in New York City.
-By 1860 the circulation of the Weekly had reached 200,000.
+By 1860, the circulation of the Weekly had reached 200,000.
 Illustrations were an important part of the Weeklys content, and it developed a reputation for using some of the most renowned illustrators of the time, notably Winslow Homer, Granville Perkins, Porte Crayon, and Livingston Hopkins.

 Among the recurring features were the political cartoons of Thomas Nast, who was recruited in 1862 and worked with the Weekly for more than 20 years.
 Nast was a feared caricaturist, and is often called the father of American political cartooning.
 He was the first to use an elephant as the symbol of the Republican Party.
 He also drew the legendary character of Santa Claus; his version became strongly associated with the figure, who was popularized as part of Christmas customs in the late nineteenth century.

+Civil War coverageHarper's Weekly was the most widely read journal in the United States during the American Civil War era of the mid-19th century.Heidler et al 2002, p.
+931. Harper's took a moderate editorial position on the issue of slavery prior to the Civil War's outbreak in 1861, earning it the label "Harper's Weakly" by critics.

+19th century

-Civil War coverageHarper's Weekly was the most widely read journal in the United States throughout the period of the Civil War.Heidler et al 2002, p.
-931. So as not to upset its wide readership in the South, Harper's took a moderate editorial position on the issue of slavery prior to the outbreak of the war.
-Publications that supported abolition referred to it as "Harper's Weakly".
-The Weekly had supported the Stephen A. Douglas presidential campaign against Abraham Lincoln, but as the American Civil War broke out, it fully supported Lincoln and the Union.
-A July 1863 article on the escaped slave Gordon included a photograph of his back, severely scarred from whippings; this provided many readers in the North their first visual evidence of the brutality of slavery.
-The photograph inspired many free blacks in the North to enlist.
+During the 1860 U.S. presidential campaign, the magazine supported Stephen A. Douglas in his campaign against Abraham Lincoln.
+But as the American Civil War broke out, the magazine fully supported Lincoln and the Union.
+A July 1863 article in The Weekly on the escaped slave Gordon included an illustration taken from a photograph of his back, severely scarred from whippings.
+The image provided many readers in the North their first visual evidence of slavery's brutality.
+The image and story inspired many free blacks in the North to enlist in the Union Army.

-Some of the most important articles and illustrations of the time were Harper's reporting on the war.
-Besides renderings by Homer and Nast, the magazine also published illustrations by Theodore R. Davis, Henry Mosler, and the brothers Alfred and William Waud.
+Many of the most important articles and illustrations in Harper's were related to the American Civil War.
+Besides illustrations by Homer and Nast, the magazine published illustrations by Theodore R. Davis, Henry Mosler, and the brothers Alfred and William Waud.

-In 1863, George William Curtis, one of the founders of the Republican Party, became the political editor of the magazine, and remained in that capacity until his death in 1892.
+Beginning in 1863 until his death in 1892, George William Curtis, one of the founders of the Republican Party, served as the magazine's political editor.
 His editorials advocated civil service reform, low tariffs, and adherence to the gold standard.